yWorks/generator-yfiles-app/README.md

  * "ide-support"

 #### Path of license file
-Usually your yFiles package contains a license.js file at top level.
-If not, you may provide a path to a valid license, e.g. "path/to/license.js".
+The path to a yFiles for HTML license.js file.
+The generator tries to guess the location of the license file based on the yFiles for HTML package path.
+You may however want to specify a custom path here ("path/to/license.js").

 #### Which build tool do you want to use?
 You can choose between those build tools:
  * **none**: No build file is provided and you can run your app directly without the need of a compile step.
- * **[Grunt](http://gruntjs.com/)**: A simple Gruntfile.js is provided, that packages the required yFiles modules to a single file but leaves your code unchanged.
+ * **[Grunt](http://gruntjs.com/)**: Adds a production build step (`npm run production`) that obfuscates and minifies the application and library sources.
+For development, the application can be started without a build step.
+ * **[Browserify](http://browserify.org/)** Adds a production build step that obfuscates and minifies all JavaScript sources, and bundles them to a single file using Browserify (`npm run production`).
+For development, a [Watchify](https://github.com/substack/watchify) build script is provided that enables fast turnaround times during development (`npm run watch`).
- * **Grunt + [Browserify](http://browserify.org/)** Packages and minifies all JavaScript resources to a single file using Browserify.
+ * **[Webpack](https://github.com/webpack/webpack)** Adds a production build step that obfuscates and minifies all JavaScript sources, and bundles them to a single file using webpack (`npm run production`).
+For development, a [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) configuration is provided that enables fast turnaround times during development (`npm start`).
- * **Grunt + [Webpack](https://github.com/webpack/webpack)** Packages all JavaScript resources to a single file using Webpack.

 #### Module loading method
 Decide whether you want to load the library via
  * [AMD require](http://requirejs.org/docs/whyamd.html),
  * [systemjs](https://github.com/systemjs/systemjs) or
  * \<script\>-tags.
-This option will not be available when Webpack or Browserify have been selected as build tool, as the resulting package is included via \<script\>-tag.
+This option will not be available when wbpack or Browserify have been selected as build tool, as the resulting bundle is included via \<script\>-tag.

 #### Which modules do you want to use?
 Choose which yFiles modules your app will need.
 For an overview of these take a look at the Developer's Guide's [module section](http://docs.yworks.com/yfileshtmlv2/index.html#/dguide/modules).
 The generator will automatically optimize the requires.

 #### What else do you want?
  * **Use yfiles-typeinfo.js** Includes the yfiles-typeinfo.js file which provides runtime type checking during development time.
-It is recommended to exclude this file in releases.
+ Remember to remove this file for production releases.
  Further information can be found [here](http://docs.yworks.com/yfileshtmlv2/index.html#/dguide/DevelopmentSupport#DevelopmentSupport-Checks)
  * **npm & git** Runs the [node generator](https://github.com/yeoman/generator-node), which initializes a npm package and git.
  * **Visual Studio Code integration** Creates additional files required for [Visual Studio Codes'](https://code.visualstudio.com/) IntelliSense as well as a task runner if applicable.
- * **ECMAScript 6 (+[babel](https://babeljs.io/))** Enables you to use ECMAScript 6 (only available if you have chosen a build tool).
+ * **ECMAScript 6 +[babel](https://babeljs.io/)** Write ECMAScript 6 sources, transpile to ECMAScript 5 with babel.
- * **[TypeScript](http://www.typescriptlang.org/)** Use TypeScript instead of plain JavaScript (only available if have chosen a build tool).
+ * **[TypeScript](http://www.typescriptlang.org/)** Use TypeScript instead of plain JavaScript.

 Choosing TypeScript will disable ECMAScript (+Babel).